-Fortra’s Alert Logic has been covering and tracking PwnKit since its initial discovery, and we’ve developed the appropriate detection and coverage to both determine exposure and identify compromises.
+Fortra’s Alert Logic has tracked PwnKit since its initial discovery, and developed the appropriate detection and coverage to both determine exposure and identify compromises.

 However, the nature of the PwnKit vulnerability does not lend itself to every type of insider threat, so it’s important to understand where it runs the risk of being abused.